-It is Sunday morning, just after 10, and I am sitting beside the Arga river looking at Puente La Reina.
+It is Sunday morning, just after 10 a.m., and I am sitting beside the Arga river looking at Puente La Reina.
 The bridge stretches over the river providing a way across its watery expanse.
-The first few days of walking is now behind me and today I am taking a little rest from the usual – that is walking.
+The first few days of walking is now behind me.
+Today I am taking a little rest from the usual—that is walking.
 I think my feet and knees are thanking me and this also gives my throat time to heal.

-Earlier just after 8:30 it was relative quite, since then people have awoken or driven to this historic town where Charlemagne himself stayed after he defeated the Moors.
+Earlier, just after 8:30 a.m., it was relatively quiet, since then people have awoken or driven to this historic town where Charlemagne himself stayed after he defeated the Moors.
 Behind me is a roller blade race.
 Perhaps I’ll go and see some of the action a little later.

-Not that I am counting, but I have trodden 140,000 steps on the Camino Way thus far.
-That is the recommended amount I am suppose to do in 2 weeks!
+Not that I am counting, but I have taken 140,000 steps on the Camino Way thus far.
+That is the recommended amount I am suppose to do over a 2-week period!

-This week has had its ups and downs as were expected.
-A few hiccups along the way, but nothing much.
-And with just one blister after 4 days of walking, I think it is going well.
+This week has had a few hiccups along the way, but nothing much.
+And with just one blister, after 4 days of walking, I think it is going well.
 The highlight was when I rang a bell at St. Esteban.
-It dated back to the 1300’s.
-Just think how times it has rung over the years, and I rang it once, calling people.
+The bell dated back to the 1300s.
+Just think how times it has rung over the years (and I rang it once) calling people to worship.

 It turned out that they do have faith.
-Paul renewed his roots with the Macedonian Orthodox Church and the Bishop who is over Australia is married to a relative of his.
+Paul renewed his roots with the Macedonian Orthodox Church and the Bishop, who is in charge in Australia, is married to a relative of his.
 When I asked Dobrah why she is walking the Camino she said, “personal discovery.”

-On the first day I met Amy who is a retired teacher from Vermont.
-She and two other people walking with her were members of a church and facing the decline challenge we all do.
-On day two they met a priest from Mexico and when I went for a coffee lo and behold there they were introducing me to Robert the priest.
+On the first day of walking I met Amy, a retired teacher from Vermont.
+She and her two companions were members of a church.
+Their congregation faces the challenge familiar to us—declining membership.
+On day two they met a priest from Mexico and when I went for a coffee, lo and behold, they introduced me to Robert the priest from Brasil.

-Yesterday for the last part of the journey I met a local from Navarre whose name is Alberto.
-He is also walking the Camino, but only on weekends.
-So, every weekend he walks for Saturday and Sunday.
-He is walking it for personal reasons as well and to see the different places and to connect to history.
+Yesterday, on the last part of the journey, I met a local from Navarre whose name is Alberto.
+He walks the Camino on weekends.
+So, every weekend he walks on Saturday and Sunday.
+He walks it for personal reasons, to see the different places, and to connect to history.

-- Well, I do appreciate those moments of silence and quite often found it hard when it was disturbed whether by people talking very loudly or the intrusion of civilization (cars).
+- Well, I do appreciate those moments of silence and quite often found it hard when the silence was disturbed whether by people talking very loudly or the intrusion of civilization (cars).

-- It is great to be part of history – to walk over a bridge that has seen many feet, felt the stung of battle, carried across it historical figures like Charlemagne.
+- It is great to be part of history—to walk over a bridge that has seen many feet, felt the stung of battle, and carried across it historical figures like Charlemagne.

-To end, here are a few pictures of Sunday and a short clip of my view this morning.
+To end, here are a few black-and-white pictures I took during the week with a 35mm Camera.
 To God be the Glory.